 40 MPH plus winds have driven water over seawalls, into streets, businesses and several homes making the passage from the eastern point of South Bass Island into town impossible in all but a boat or a very highly lifted 4X4.
-Island residents Kim & Ryan Stoiber were on opposite sides of the island this Sunday morning as Kim Stoiber attempted to get to work in the family owned and popular Frosty
+Island residents were on opposite sides of the island this morning and one resident was quoted stating

 “In my 40 years at Put-in-Bay I’ve never seen it this bad.”

-Put-in-Bay Ferry service has been suspended since midday on Saturday as waves have submerged docks and created hazardous conditions both in Catawba Island the ferry’s loading point and at Put-in-Bay.
+Put-in-Bay Ferry service has been suspended as waves have submerged docks and created hazardous conditions both in Catawba Island the ferry’s loading point and at Put-in-Bay.

 Hydraulic systems on one of the ferry boats loading ramps were damaged.
 Two of the Put-in-Bay ferries spent the entire night at rest on the back side of the island behind the South Bass Island State Park at Put-in-Bay where calmer waters and the island land mass provided a safe harbor.
 Crews spent the night on both vessels maintaining watches.